agl-alexglopez/heap-allocator-workshop/README.md

 ### Deleting

 If you are familiar with the delete operation for normal Binary Trees, the operation is similar for Red Black Trees.
 The initial three cases, in broad terms, for deleting a node are demonstrated below.
-There are a few more subtleties that can pop up in the bottom case, but we will explore those later.
+There are a few more subtleties that can pop up in the bottom case, but you can explore those in the code.
 Note, the top two cases are occuring somewhere down an arbitrary tree, illustrated by the squiggly line, while the third case shows a complete tree.
 The blue x indicates the node being deleted, the `*` represents the replacement node, and the second black circle represents the node that we give an *extra black* that it must get rid of as we fix the tree.

 ![rb-delete-cases](/images/rb-delete-cases.png)